bacionejs/editor/README.md

 *   **Return Strategy:**
     *   It **always returns `undefined`**.
     *   **Reason:** Its purpose is purely to cause side effects (modifying the text area's value and selection).
-There is no value to return, and since it's not a multi-purpose tool like `rename` or `view`, it doesn't need to return its instance.
-The original `restore` function pointer in the `KEYS` array is sufficient.
+There is no value to return, and it doesn't need to return its instance because it is wrapped in the KEYS array by undo/redo.

     ```javascript
     // Call: Argument-driven